Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Using a Sealant

 One common and convenient way to fix small antifreeze leaks is by using a sealant.
 Sealants are designed to quickly and effectively seal off leaks in the cooling system, preventing further loss of antifreeze.
-Here’s how you can use a sealant to fix a small antifreeze leak in your car:
+Here’s how you can use a sealant to fix a small in your car:

 • Apply the sealant according to the manufacturer’s instructions.
 Most sealants come in liquid form and can be easily poured into the radiator or coolant reservoir.